Government of North Carolina: Local government

+Overview

+The General Assembly's authority to create local governments comes from Article VII of the Constitution of North Carolina.
 Local governments in North Carolina primarily consist of counties, cities, and towns.
-The state makes no legal distinction between a town and a city.
+The state makes no legal distinction between a town and a city; all are treated as municipalities, with the name being a matter of choice.
+North Carolina has 100 counties and more than 552 municipalities.
 There are also special purpose governments, most of which concern either soil and water conservation or housing and community development.
 Some local governments are joined in regional councils with others to improve coordination and cooperation.